-- Start with low volume quality and render settings while setting up your scene. - The camera's volumetric lighting detects both mapped or raytraced shadows. - Gel lights can create some spectacular effects when used with the volume camera. - Volume camera renders using DS4 Linear fall off point lights can be improved by setting the light's Falloff Start to 0.00. - Lights with a squared distance fall off, such as the default DS point light and some add on products, are physically correct and tend to add realism when using the volumetric camera. - Spot lights usually look cleaner and render faster than other types of lights at lower volume quality settings. - Distant lights tend to flood too much light into the scene when using the light density feature.
+- Start with low volume quality and render settings while setting up your scene. - The camera's volumetric lighting detects both mapped or raytraced shadows. - Gel lights can create some spectacular effects when used with the volume camera. - Volume camera renders using DS4 Linear fall off point lights can be improved by setting the light's Falloff Start to 0.00. - Lights with a squared distance fall off, such as the default DS point light and some add on products, are physically correct and tend to add realism when using the volumetric camera.
+Spet lights usually look cleaner and render faster than other types of lights at lower volume quality setting. - Spot lights usually look cleaner and render faster than other types of lights at lower volume quality settings.
+Distant lights tend to flood too much light into the scene when using the light density feature.
 Far off spotlights are usually a better alternative. - Lights passing through gaps in complex geometry render faster than through a simple object with a complex transparency map. - If rendering a forest scene with rays of light passing through the tree canopy, especially if the leaves are transmapped, you may find using a gel light with cast shadows turned off and a gel that breaks up the rays to render much faster than using a normal spot light with shadows turned on. - Volume camera renders can slow down when using raytraced reflections.
 Raytrace depth can be turned down to 1 in the render settings or turned off to increase render speed.